 Why is The Upright Row Bad For You?

-- Places your shoulder in internal rotation, under load
+- Places your shoulder in extreme internal rotation, under load

-- Can cause wear and tear to your rotator cuff
+- Can cause wear and tear on your rotator cuff

 Upright Row Alternative: